antiSocialNet/antisocial-friends/README.md

 ```

 ### friend-updated: the relationship has changed
 Relevant details are in user (a user instance) and friend (a friend instance).
 The friend might have changed the audiences for the user.
-Typically the user would remove any cache of activity originating with the friend and re-load by requesting emitting a highwater event.
+Typically the user would remove any cache of activity originating with the friend and re-load by requesting emitting an highwater event to refresh the cache.
 ```
 antisocialApp.on('friend-updated', function (user, friend) {
   console.log('antisocial friend-updated %s %s', user.username, friend.remoteEndPoint);